Post

 • Organic food is often fresher – this is because it doesn’t contain any preservatives that make it last longer

-• Organic farming is better for the environment – it reduces pollution, conserves water, reduces soil erosion, increases soil fertility and uses less energy than traditional farming.
+• Organic farming is better for the environment – it reduces pollution, conserves water, reduces soil erosion, increases soil fertility, and uses less energy than traditional farming.

-When organic labels matters most
+When organic labels matter most

 According to the Environmental Working Group, the following 12 fruits and vegetables have the highest pesticide levels on average: